peteyan/microstack/README.md

 microstack.openstack server add floating ip my-microstack-server $ALLOCATED_FIP
 ```

-and as you would expect, `microstack` is just like a full OpenStack Cloud and does not allow ingress access to the instance by default, so next enable SSH and ping access to the instance:
+Since MicroStack is just like a normal OpenStack cloud you'll need to enable
+SSH and ICMP access to the instance (this may have been done by the
+initialisation step):

 ```
 SECGROUP_ID=`microstack.openstack security group list --project admin -f value -c ID`